estellederrien/vue-python-data-science-starter-2/README.md

 ## Full Commercial multilingual version : SolvGraph
 ![Screenshot](logo.png) <br>

-<b>Graphically Optimize your industrials profits, your portfolios or your blends, using Solvgraph, our app plugged to the pulp and/or gurobi linear solvers.
+<b>Graphically Optimize your industrials profits, your portfolios or your blends, using Solvgraph.
 Portfolio management, healthcare, transport,  and much more coming , even binPacking ... </b><br>

 Using graphicals linear templates makes it easy and cool to manage your factory production!<br>